Study in Canada for Indian Students: The Honest Guide for 2025-26

 The GIC requirement

 Canada requires international students to show proof of funds.
 The Guaranteed Investment Certificate (GIC) requirement as of 2024 is CAD 10,200 for the first year.
-This is not a fee – it is a blocked deposit with a Canadian bank or approved financial institution that gets released to you in installments once you arrive.
+We break this down fully in the Canada GIC guide.
+This is not a fee, it is a blocked deposit with a Canadian bank or approved financial institution that gets released to you in installments once you arrive.
 The money is yours, but it is locked until you land and complete the formalities.

 In rupees, that is roughly ₹6.2 lakh that has to sit ready before your visa is processed.
 It earns a small amount of interest.
 The main cost here is the foreign exchange conversion and the fact that your family has to have this liquidity available before you even receive your visa.